arth-shukla/sentiment140-bert-transfer-learning/README.md

     <img width='80%' src='./imgs/acc_loss_plot.png'>
 </div>

 The probabilities for each classification (run model outputs through softmax) can be used to get an expected value for the Tweet sentiment.
+Here, a negative and positive values correspond with negative and positive sentiment.

 <div align='center'>
     <img width='80%' src='./imgs/selected_sentiments.png'>